 As it has been repeatedly pointed out above, currently under par.
-3, p.
-1 of Resolution of the Cabinet of Ministers of Ukraine of September 02, 2019 No. 829 "Some Issues of Optimization of the System of Central Executive Government Bodies", the decision was made to rename of the MENR to the MEEP.
+2 of Resolution of the Cabinet of Ministers of Ukraine of May 27, 2020 No. 425 "Some Issues of Optimization of the System of Central Executive Government Bodies", the decision was made to create MEPR.

-According to subparagraphs 1, 4.2, 4.4, 5.76-5.85 par.
-3 of Resolution of the Cabinet of Ministers of Ukraine of September 18, 2019 No. 847 "On Amendments to Some Regulations of the Cabinet of Ministers of Ukraine", the central executive body responsible for preparation, approval, and submission to the UNFCCC Secretariat of information on implementation of Decisions of the Conference of Parties of the UNFCCC and Meetings of the KP Parties is the MEEP, which is guided and coordinated by the Cabinet of Ministers of Ukraine.
-One of the structural units of the MEEP is the Directorate of Climate Change and Ozone Layer Protection, created by the order MEEP of February 11, 2020 No. 83, which has been assigned as responsible for the preparation of the National inventory of anthropogenic GHG emissions and removals.
+According to par.
+1 and subparagraphs 3.1, 3.2, 4.57-4.62 of Resolution of the Cabinet of Ministers of Ukraine of July, 25, 2020 No. 614 "Some issues of Ministry of Environmental Protection and Natural Resources of Ukraine", the central executive body responsible for preparation, approval, and submission to the UNFCCC Secretariat of information on implementation of Decisions of the Conference of Parties of the UNFCCC and Meetings of the KP Parties and Paris Agreement is the MEPR, which is guided and coordinated by the Cabinet of Ministers of Ukraine.
+One of the structural units of the MEPR is the Department of Climate Policy and Ozone Layer Protection, the MEPR of July 08, 2020, which has been assigned as responsible for the preparation of the National inventory of anthropogenic GHG emissions and removals.

-Moreover, within its assigned tasks, the MEEP is responsible for inventory of anthropogenic GHG emissions by sources and removals by sinks at the national level in order to prepare the NIR, as well as its approval and submission to the UNFCCC Secretariat.
+Moreover, within its assigned tasks, the MEPR is responsible for inventory of anthropogenic GHG emissions by sources and removals by sinks at the national level in order to prepare the NIR, as well as its approval and submission to the UNFCCC Secretariat.